 do anything else necessary to complete the Conveyancing Transaction(s).

-The Client acknowledges that the Client is bound by any Documents required in connection with a Conveyancing Transaction that the Representative signs on the Client’s behalf in accordance with this Client Authorisation.
+The Client acknowledges that the Client is bound by any documents required in connection with a Conveyancing Transaction that the Representative signs on the Client’s behalf in accordance with this Client Authorisation.

 Mortgagees